 Someone Else Seems More Appealing

-A clear sign that your relationship is over is that you long to be with a person who isn't your partner.
+In the beginning of so many relationships, you probably find yourself wanting to spend all of your time with your partner.
+However, towards the end, you may long to be with a person other than your partner.
 Whether you find yourself wishing you were still with your ex, have an intense crush on someone from work, or are fixated on the idea of having fantasies with someone who isn't your current partner, it's time to recognize that your relationship is probably finished.

 We hide deeper feelings (from ourselves and from others) with more socially acceptable negative attitudes sometimes, and when we find ourselves behaving in ways that aren’t the typical way we behave, we might need to do a little soul-searching to get a clearer picture of where our attitude is coming from.